ValentinoBarrionuevo/oop-exercises/README.md

 # OOP Exercises - Solutions

 This repository contains TypeScript solutions for the Object-Oriented Programming (OOP) exercises from the faculty unit.
-Each `.ts` file corresponds to a specific exercise, sometimes updated to accommodate multiple exercises.
+Each `.ts` file corresponds to an specific exercise, sometimes updated to accommodate multiple exercises.

 ## Exercises Completed (1–13)